Instant Connection for Pixel Streaming

 A single corrupted clip

 I’ve had timelines with one bad frame in one clip that caused crashes every time I tried to export.
-Scrub the timeline slowly until you find the frame that freezes Resolve.
+Scrub the timeline slowly around the crash point until you find the frame that freezes Resolve.
 Replace that clip or transcode it.

 Codec overload

-HEVC 10-bit clips or log footage shot on phones often crash Resolve during exports.
-They decode fine during editing but collapse during full-quality render.
+HEVC 10-bit clips, log footage shot on phones, screen recordings, and variable frame rate media often crash Resolve during exports.
+They may decode fine during editing but collapse during full-quality render.

-GPU VRAM goes through the roof when these run at export level.
-If Resolve crashes at the same percent every time, there’s probably an effect stack on that spot.
+GPU VRAM goes through the roof when these run at export quality.
+If Resolve crashes at the same percent every time, there’s probably an effect stack, Fusion comp, or plugin on that spot.

 Render settings that don’t match the timeline

-Wrong bitrates, wrong codecs, or attempting massive HEVC exports on underpowered machines can shut everything down.
+Wrong bitrates, wrong codecs, or attempting massive H.264 or H.265 exports on underpowered machines can shut everything down.

 Drive bottlenecks

-Exporting to a slow HDD or an almost-full SSD can turn Resolve unstable.
+Exporting to a slow HDD, network drive, external drive with a bad cable, or almost-full SSD can turn Resolve unstable.
 It sounds trivial, but it causes more crashes than people expect.

 How to keep render crashes under control